Everybody Comes Back

 “Oh, now they can start simulating.
 That’s the point of what you’re showing me, right?”
 I asked.
 “I already know they make their own simulations.”
 They hushed me, so I returned to quietly spectating as the various alien civilizations achieved one milestone after the other.
 Atomic weapons.
 Spaceflight.
 Automation.
 Artificial intelligence.
 Then, robots that could make copies of themselves.

-“Full automation of any society eventually requires machines that can self-replicate, to remove the final remaining traces of human or alien labor from the economic equation.
-There are also other pragmatic reasons why self-replicating machines are always invented.”
+He smiled, and raised his finger in emphasis.
+"More advanced technology, indeed.
+You see, the state of full automation which your governments and industries were feverishly pursuing while you lived eventually required machines that could self-replicate, to remove the final remaining traces of human labor from the economic equation.
+There are also other pragmatic reasons why self-replicating machines are always invented by any intelligent species.”

 As he spoke, the view changed to robots of some bizarre, exotic design hard at work mining precious metals from an asteroid.
 Several nearby were in various stages of reproduction, building identical copies of themselves.
 “So that you only have to send one robot” he revealed.
 “Then the first robot builds all the rest out of in-situ materials.
 It’s vastly cheaper, you only need a single launch.”